ettisafxrup/rgit/README.md

 ## 📄 License

-The project is under the license of MIT.
+RGIT is licensed under a modified GNU GPLv3 license with an additional **Non-Commercial Use** clause.
+See the [LICENSE](./LICENSE) file for full terms.

 > You are free to use, copy, odify and distribute this source.
 > See the [LICENSE](./LICENSE) file for full legal terms.